Sdasarisrihari/Budget_Calculator/README.md

 ### Steps to Run the Project:
 1. **Install XAMPP**:
-   - If you haven't already, download and install XAMPP from [here](https://www.apachefriends.org/index.html).
+   - If you haven't already, download and install XAMPP from here[link](https://www.apachefriends.org/index.html).
+   - Once it downloaded Start the application.
    - Start Apache and MySQL from the XAMPP control panel.

 2. **Extract the Project Files**: